6 Best Apps To Learn Turkish As A Beginner

 Preply - Best for Personalized Turkish Tutoring

-Preply connects you directly with native Turkish tutors for one-on-one lessons via video chat.
-This means that you can work with a real person who can adapt to your specific learning style and goals.
-You can also ask your tutor to focus on specific topics like Turkish grammar or pronunciation.
+Preply connects you with native Turkish tutors for one-on-one lessons over video chat.
+You work with a real person who adapts to your learning style and goals, and you can ask your tutor to focus on specific areas like grammar or pronunciation.

 Best Feature: Real-time feedback from native speakers